mgubaidullin/infinity/README.md

 docker-compose build
 docker-compose up
 ```
-Application is ready to use after following line in log: `infinity-init exited with code 0`
+Application is ready to use after following line in the log: `infinity-init exited with code 0`

 ## Execute